KaProjects/Scheduler-android/project/readme/ABOUT_VERSION.md

     Reworked back-end, now using xml for storing data.
     Improved layouts and gui.
-    Implemented socket server in purpose of exporting data to pc app.
+    Implemented socket server for synchronization with pc app. purposes.